7 best places to stay in the Lake District for walking

 As far as natural landscapes go, the Lake District has to be one of the most beautiful in the whole world.
 Lovers of the great outdoors flock to the Lakes at all times of the year to experience the fullness of this naturally beautiful part of planet Earth.
 And with good reason – not only is it beautiful, but it’s also an incredibly varied place in terms of the landscapes and terrains you can explore.
 Whether its commanding mountains, billowing lakes or rocky hillsides you want to explore, the Lake District can offer it all.

 As such, this part of the country is an absolute haven for walkers, and there are plenty of places to stay in the Lake District for walking.
 There are tons of different routes you can take, and it’s one of the best locations out there for a walking holiday.
-In this article, we’ve outlined some of the best hotels that serve as perfect bases for ramblers who are looking to get out and enjoy the very best of the Lake District on foot.
+In this article, we’ve outlined the best places to stay in lake district including some of the best hotels for ramblers who are looking to get out and enjoy the very best of the Lake District on foot.
+If you are looking for where to stay in lake district read on!

 Table of Contents